 Avoid any really bright, unshaded lights and use blinds or curtains to help shield you from any bright sunshine.
 Utilise the sunlight for certain activities – for example sitting with your back to the window when reading.

 Following the above tips will help keep you safe from potential hazards whilst you await your cataract surgery, however there are lots of ways to keep your eyes healthy.
 A healthy diet is also recommended to help with your eye health.
 Foods like green, leafy vegetables, and oily fish contain some excellent nutrients, which can help ward off age-related eye problems.
 And remember your lifestyle plays an important part too in eye health so quitting smoking will be beneficial to good eye health.

 There are lots of great organisations and charities available to support you with any eye health issues.
 For information and support on eye conditions, treatments and living with reduced vision there’s plenty of helpful websites you can visit for support.
 These contain lots of details and advice on general eye health, all with the same goal; to help you understand that you’re not alone and there is help out there if you need it.

-Don’t just take our word for it, find out what our patients have to say and why we have over 4,500 5-star NHS reviews.
+Don’t just take our word for it, find out what our patients have to say and why we have so many 5-star NHS reviews.

 Your feedback matters to us.
 Please tell us what you think is missing.